by Kelly Wilson

-The Stanford GSB’s tried and true essay question “What matters most to you and why?” is one of the most challenging MBA application prompts to respond to (so start early).
-Unlike most MBA essays, Stanford’s is not about describing your accomplishments, even if “achievement” is what you value most.
+This tried and true essay question for the Stanford GSB is one of the most challenging MBA application prompts to respond to.
+Unlike most business school application essays, Stanford’s is not about describing your accomplishments, even if “achievement” is what you value most.
 It is not about highlighting your career, even if “ambition” matters most to you.
 It is not about revealing your “humble beginnings,” even if your childhood is the stuff about which memoirs are written.
 The school’s primary essay is about what you value most and, more importantly, why it matters most to you.
 It requires a level of maturity and introspection that only such a question as this can demand.
-It gives Stanford insights into who you are and what you can bring to the GSB beyond your academics background, professional accomplishments, and personal attributes.
+It gives Stanford insight into who you are and what you can bring to the GSB beyond your academic background, professional accomplishments, and personal attributes.

 So, where do you start?
 Start with the “what.”
 Ask yourself, “For what would I walk over hot coals?”
 Still stuck?
 Review lists of values that resonate with you.
 Is it peace, relationships, health, creativity, compassion, expression?
-The lists go on and on, and you should not worry about being cliché with your “what,” because your why will be unique to you and how you have lived your life.
+Do not worry about being cliché with your “what,” because your “why” will be unique to you and how you have lived your life.

 Moreover, you can choose something symbolic to help you tell your story.
 I often talk about a ring my mother gave me.
 The ring is precious to me because of what it represents and how it has motivated me to make the choices I have made.
 It is a symbol of an unbreakable mother-daughter bond.

 Where do you go after identifying your “what matters most”?
 Remember that your “why” is more important than your “what.”
 You need to explain why the values you highlight are essential to you.
 The best way to illustrate your “why” is by providing specific examples of how these values have shaped your life.
-Refrain from offering career examples, because you can state your achievements in the optional “impact” essays, resume, and application form.
 Your recommenders should be writing about your career achievements as well.
 If your values only motivate you for work, then these values are likely ones that don’t truly matter most to you, despite your spending 60-100 hours per week working.

 - State the value that matters most to you.